practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 EventEmitter is a module which we can include into classes that can send and receive events.
 In some sense this is the most important part of our event
 loop: It defines how we use and reason about events in the system.
 Modifying it later will require changes all over the place.

-Some notes:

-1. Blocks don't have to be invoked right away, but can be stored and invoked later.

-2. Have you seen "Hash.new with block" before?
-It's definitely one of the most useful "easter eggs" in Ruby.

-3. Why is it useful to return `self` in #on?

-4. You might find it useful to implement a special "all" event which is triggered for every event that is emitted.
+While this particular implementation is a bit more simple than what you'd expect from a real library, it covers the fundamental ideas that are common to all event-based systems.

-## The Loop
+## The IO loop

 Next up we need something to fire up these events.
 As you will see in the following code, the general flow of an event loop is simple: